HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

     evselect executed successfully!

+Note, by limiting our energies and patterns to only those which are scientifically relevant, we can dramatically reduce the sizes of our event files.
+For example, for this observation, our pn, mos1, and mos2 event files went from being X Mb, X Mb, and X Mb to only X Mb, X Mb, and X Mb!

+Note that there are two options for the `FLAG` entry during this screening process: the standard canned screening sets `#XMMEA_EM` and `#XMMEA_EP`, as well as the more conservative `FLAG==0` for pn (typically unncessary for mos).
+If you are interested only in imaging and have no intention of spectroscopic analysis, `#XMMEA_EP` can be used for the the `FLAG` option.
+However, if spectroscopic analyses are planned, `FLAG==0` should be used.
+Since this tutorial works through the full XMM pipeline processing and ends with spectral extraction, we will use the `FLAG==0` option below

 ### For reference, the above pySAS commands can be reproduced in SAS at command line via:

 `evselect table="${ARG1}.fits" withfilteredset=yes keepfilteroutput=yes filtertype=expression updateexposure=yes filterexposure=yes expression="PATTERN.le.4 .and.
 FLAG.eq.0 .and.
 PI.ge.200 .and.
 PI.le.12000 " filteredset="${ARG1}a.fits" >/dev/null`